lrazvi/GitTutorial/Git Tutorial.md

 __Getting a Repository__
 _Initializing_
+Initializing creates a new Git repository.
+It can convert an existing, unversioned project to a Git repository or initialize a new, empty repository.

 To initialize a repository in an existing directory, first go to the project's directory `$ cd /Users/user/projectdirectory` and then type
 `$ git init`

 _Cloning_
+Cloning a repository targets an existing repository and create a clone, or copy of the target repository.

 To clone an existing repository, enter the command:
 `$ git clone <url>`